 The mission of the State Fire Marshal Agency is to strengthen Nebraska by preserving the life and property of the commonwealth through fire prevention, education, and enforcement.

 The Fire Marshal’s office was organized on April 3, 1909 by a legislative act known as the Fire Commission Law.
 A. U. Johnson was appointed as the first State Fire Marshal with a staff of two deputies.
 Over the years the duties of the SFM office have evolved from safety inspections and fire investigations to include natural gas pipeline safety, aboveground and underground storage tank regulation, emergency responder training, hazardous materials response, fireworks licensing, fire alarm inspector licensing, building plan reviews and enforcement of accessibility guidelines.
-The current State Fire Marshal, Jim Heine, oversees 65 full-time employees employees assigned to one of six divisions – Administrative, Enforcement, Investigations, Fuels, Plans Review and Training.
+The current State Fire Marshal, Christopher Cantrell, oversees 65 full-time employees assigned to one of six divisions – Administrative, Enforcement, Investigations, Fuels, Plans Review and Training.

 - The Administrative Division is comprised of the Fire Marshal, Assistant State Fire Marshal, Business Manager, Legal Counsel, Public Information Officer/Fire Prevention Deputy and the support staff.
 The Division is responsible for providing administrative leadership and clerical support to maintain and operate the Agency.